machado-lab/VMP-991-Transboundary-animal-disease-spatial-epidemiology/README.md

 9.00-11.00 Lab: **(Felipe)** all distance base codes and other analysis [Lab_2](https://github.com/machado-lab/VMP-991-Transboundary-animal-disease-spatial-epidemiology/blob/main/code/VMP_lab_2.Rmd) and show how to do in QGIS

-11.00-12.30 Group writing short communication-[Draft](https://docs.google.com/document/d/1wteA12kV7-80EO59Y5Y30it7bZKXpAfSVqW4sSuQzGI/edit)
+11.00-12.30 Work with data from Poland and replicate the analysis done with DR data.

 12.30-1.30 Lunch

-1.30-3.00 Group writing short communication-[Draft](https://docs.google.com/document/d/1wteA12kV7-80EO59Y5Y30it7bZKXpAfSVqW4sSuQzGI/edit)

-3.00-5.00 Group writing short communication-[Draft](https://docs.google.com/document/d/1wteA12kV7-80EO59Y5Y30it7bZKXpAfSVqW4sSuQzGI/edit)
+1.30-5.00 Group writing short communication-[Draft](https://docs.google.com/document/d/1wteA12kV7-80EO59Y5Y30it7bZKXpAfSVqW4sSuQzGI/edit) & Work with data from Poland and replicate the analysis done with DR data.

 ###**Friday**